turbot/steampipe-plugin-aws/docs/tables/aws_ec2_ssl_policy.md

 # Table: aws_ec2_ssl_policy

-A SSL security policy is a combination of protocols and ciphers.
+An SSL security policy is a combination of protocols and ciphers.
 Elastic Load Balancing uses a Secure Socket Layer (SSL) negotiation configuration, known as a security policy, to negotiate SSL connections between a client and the load balancer.

 ## Examples